 One nice thing about this movie is it is less about how awful everyone is and more about funny situations.
 Captain Crowther is a little grumpy, but he’s more Lou Grant than William Bligh.
 It’s a lovable, good-hearted sort of grumpy.
 Kenneth Williams’s Marjoribanks has a touch of the arrogant ignoramus about him, but the character isn’t the self-absorbed prick Williams has been playing.
 Doctor Binn is not neurotic, he’s merely besotted and as smooth as oak bark.

 Charles Hawtrey was supposed to be in this one as the cruise ship’s chef, but apparently he demanded star billing and Anglo Amalgamated handed his role to Lance Percival.
 Percival has all the appeal of a Muppet Nicholas Cage.
 Most of the characters this time around are sympathetic rather than entertainingly horrible; but the chef is just awful.
 I think it did give Kenneth Williams an opportunity to dial back his usual arrogant ignoramus character, though, and the movie is better for that.

 Of all the characters, though, my favorite is the elderly single passenger Bridget.
 Bridget is played by Esma Cannon, a very accomplished Australian/English character actress with sixty-four films under her belt by retirement.
-We’ve seen her before: in Constable, Kenneth Williams “helps” her across a street she does not want to cross.
-In Regardless she is Sid James' secretary – largely a straight role – and I did not recognize her.
+We’ve seen her before: in Carry On Constable, Kenneth Williams “helps” her across a street she does not want to cross.
+In Carry On Regardless she is Sid James’ secretary – largely a straight role – and I did not recognize her.
 Here she practically steals the show, drinking husband-hunter Flo under the table or practically climbing over a safety rail to get away from an awkward conversation with Crowther.